pulldown-cmark/pulldown-cmark/README.md

 * Safe; written in pure Rust with no unsafe blocks
 * Versatile; in particular source-maps are supported
-* Correct; the goal is 100% compliance with the [CommonMark spec](http://spec.commonmark.org/) (note: this last is far from true yet)
+* Correct; the goal is 100% compliance with the [CommonMark spec](http://spec.commonmark.org/)

 ## Why a pull parser?